The Darling Apron

 • Swiss cheese - Playing off the flavors of the famous reuben sandwich, the nutty flavor of Swiss works perfectly with the tang of the sauerkraut.

-Step 1 - Preheat oven to 350 degrees.
-Heat olive oil in a skillet.
-Add ground beef, season with spices, and brown until mostly cooked through.
-Drain any excess grease.
+Step 1: Cook the beef - Preheat oven to 350°F. Heat oil in a skillet, season ground beef with spices and brown until cooked through.

 Overhead view of uncooked egg noodles in the bottom of a white rectangular baking dish.